montaynej/Git-Instructions/README.md

 # Git-Instructions

-## Student Name :
+## Student Name : John

 Create a folder on your Computer for Module Assignments

 In the terminal/cmd window cd to that folder then type
 ```javascript
 git init
 ```